noir-lang/noir/docs/docs/aztec/how-it-works/private-state.md

 ## Private state semantics and the UTXO model

-Private state must be treated differently to public state and this must be expressed in the semantics of the Noir language.
+Private state must be treated differently from public state and this must be expressed in the semantics of the Noir language.

-Private state is encrypted and therefore is "owned" by a user or a set of users (via shared secrets).
+Private state is encrypted and therefore is "owned" by a user or a set of users (via shared secrets) that are able to decrypt the state.

 Private state is represented in an append-only database since updating a record would leak information about the transaction graph.